dhthwy/r/README.md

 # r

 "
+It could've been different, but you had no problems at all throwing years away with zero while you rack it up on the other hand.
+That's just messed up.

+Actually, as a pragmatist (you have to be to write decent code), I think I would've done well if I had just kept doing what I Was doing 5 years ago rather than getting caught up in a spider web, and subsquently murdered.
+Only stretch in my life where I've been completely incapacitated, which will very likely lead to early death.
+Super nice people.
+"

+---

 It's dumb as hell to mess with people who don't value you.
 It just brings you down and wastes pretty much everything.
 Worse than being alone. :)

 It's like less than 1% at best lol.